 - a) Established commercial developments are adjacent to the subject parcel on both the north and south.
 The project is situated along Main Street / CA Hwy 1 in a vehicle oriented commercial zoning district.
 A number of single family homes, located in Mendocino County, are situated to the west, however, the project will not divide this established community as its located on the edge.
 Additionally, a vegetated screen and split rail fence is proposed along the western border to screen the retail store from the residential neighborhood. - b) The proposed project includes a minor subdivision to accommodate an auto parts retail store on Lot 1 and a future unknown commercial development on Lot 2 in Highway Visitor Commercial (CH) zoning district in the Coastal Zone.
-General retail is consistent with the purposes of CH zoning, however, the City prioritizes visitor serving amenities in this district as stated in the following policy:
+Highway Visitor Commercial is applied to sites along CA Hwy 1 and are generally vehicle oriented.
+General retail is consistent with the purposes of CH zoning, and the City prioritizes visitor serving amenities in this district as stated in the following policy: